Put a finger down if you have…

-Cramming too much information on your slide decks doesn’t help you at all as a presenter and it’s never on the list of great presentation tips.
-Instead, it gives you nothing but a lengthy presentation and some disinterested listeners.
+Cramming too much information on your slide decks doesn’t help you at all as a presenter, and it’s never on the list of great presentation tips.
+Instead, it gives you a lengthy presentation and disinterested listeners.

 That’s why you should only write a few things on each slide to trigger their curiosity.
 According to this rule, it’s no more than 5 words on a line.

 We understand that you have a bunch of beautiful things to share, but knowing what to leave out is as important as knowing what to put in.
 So, here’s a quick guide to help you do this with ease.

 - Use question words (5W1H) – Put a few questions on your slide to give it a touch of mystery.
 You can then answer everything by speaking.